-- Tue, Sep 16: last day for 100% reduction of fees - Fri, Sep 19: last day to for adding first-term courses - Tue, Sep 30: University closed for National Day for Truth and Reconciliation - Tue, Oct 7: last day for 50% reduction of tuition fees.
-100% of tuition fees will be assessed for courses dropped after this date. - Fri, Oct 31: last day for withdrawing from first term courses without penalty of failure minority of students.
-77-79 B+ 6 A B+, B, or B- is earned by work that indicates a good comprehension 73-76 В 5 of the course material, a good command of the skills needed to work 70-72 В- 4 with the course material, and the student's full engagement with the course requirements and activities.
+- Tue, Sep 17: last day for 100% reduction of fees - Fri, Sep 20: last day to for adding first-term courses - Mon, Sep 30: University closed for National Day for Truth and Reconciliation - Tue, Oct 8: last day for 50% reduction of tuition fees.
+100% of tuition fees will be assessed for courses dropped after this date. - Thu, Oct 31: last day for withdrawing from first term courses without penalty of failure

+Percentage Letter Grade Grade Point Grade Definition 90-100 A+ 9 An A+, A, or A- is earned by work which is technically superior , shows 85-89 А 8 mastery of the subject matter, and in the case of an A+ offers original 80-84 A- 7 insight and/or goes beyond course expectations.
+Normally achieved by a minority of students.
+77-79 B+ 6 A B+, B, or B- is earned by work that indicates a good comprehension 73-76 В 5 of the course material, a good command of the skills needed to work 70-72 B- 4 with the course material, and the student's full engagement with the course requirements and activities.
 A B+ represents a more complex understanding and/or application of the course material.
 Normally achieved by the largest number of students.
 65-69 C+ 3 A C+ or C is earned by work that indicates an adequate comprehension 60-64 С 2 of the course material and the skills needed to work with the course material and that indicates the student has met the basic requirements for completing assigned work and/or participating in class activities 50-59 D 1 A D is earned by work that indicates minimal command of the course materials and/or minimal participation in class activities that is worthy of course credit toward the degree.
 0-49 F 0 F is earned by work which, after the completion of course requirements, is inadequate and unworthy of course credit towards the degree.